rdkcentral/subtec-app/test/TEST_1056_CC_708_attrib_fontSize_Style/ReadMe.md

 expected in the format of "dataLength localPts data" to be placed in input_files folder.

+Required fonts must be available in /usr/share/fonts folder.
+Currently fonts need to be copied manually to this path for this test to pass.
+Fonts can be found in same path in devices or we can use below command :

+	git clone ssh://gerrit.teamccp.com:29418/rdk/components/cpc/fonts/generic

 ## Run test using script:

 From the *subtec-app/test/* folder run: